OliverGrainge/Advanced-AI-on-Arm/lab3.md

 ./build/bin/llama-run llama-models/Llama-3.2-3B-Instruct-gguf-Q8_0 "What is quantization in the context of machine learning?"
 ```

 >  Sanity check the model before deploying to Android.
+The command should output a response from the model to your terminal.

 ---